m0euk/RDS-Bridge/README.md

 The helper is a single ~5 MB download for Windows, macOS and Linux with nothing to install.
 Full setup is in **[`helper/README.md`](helper/README.md)**.

+**The current helper is `0.9.2-beta`.** It is versioned separately from Bridge and changes far less often, so the same helper build is attached to several Bridge releases in a row. **Take Bridge and the helper from the latest release and they will always be a matched pair** — if the helper there is the one you already have, there is nothing to download.

-> **Keep the pair in step:** from 0.8.6 the IQ stream is versioned — a mismatched helper/Bridge pair decodes
+> **Keep the pair in step.** The *IQ stream format* has been versioned since Bridge 0.8.6 — a helper and a
+> Bridge from either side of that change decode garbage rather than reporting an error — and from helper
-> garbage rather than erroring, and from 0.9.2 an older helper will refuse the tune instruction.
-Download both
+> 0.9.2 an older helper refuses the tune instruction rather than acting on it.
+Both numbers name the release
-> from the same release when in doubt.
+> that introduced the change, not a version you should be running.
+To check what you have, run the helper
+> with `-version`.

 ---